TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 This is a generalized, catch all solution, which will print *all* exceptions to the message log, not just instances of `Impossible`.
 This can be helpful for debugging your game, or getting error reports from users.

+However, this solution doesn't mesh with our current implementation of the `EventHandler`. `EventHandler` currently loops through the events and converts them (to get the mouse information).
+We'll need to edit a few things in `input_handlers.py` to get back on track.

 {{< codetab >}}
 {{< diff-tab >}}
 {{< highlight diff >}}
 import tcod

++from actions import (
++   Action,
++   BumpAction,
++   EscapeAction,
++   WaitAction
++)
 +import color
 +import exceptions
 -from actions import Action, BumpAction, EscapeAction, WaitAction